sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

-notebooks/         - Colab notebook with the full churn prediction pipeline SHAP/              - SHAP images for both models on test data models/            - joblib models A, B
+notebooks/         - Colab notebook with the full churn prediction pipeline SHAP/              - SHAP images for both models on test data models/            - joblib models A, B norm_params/       - dict with parametrs like LTVQ25, p_churn_cap, LTVQ99 (used in functions) README.md
-README.md